 ADA / 504 Legal Rights

-Educational institutions have a basic legal responsibility to ensure access for disabled students.
+Educational institutions have a basic legal responsibility to ensure access for students with disabilities.

 Section 504 of the Rehabilitation Act of 1973

 Section 504 states that "No otherwise qualified disabled person in the United States, as defined in section 7, shall, solely by reason of disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity..."

 The regulation defines a person with a disability as any person who has "a physical or mental impairment which substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment."

 According to the Americans with Disabilities Act (ADA), an individual with a disability is anyone who:

 - has a physical, sensory, or mental impairment that substantially limits one or more major life activities (e.g., caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and/or working)